Capital Construction Updates

 Black Bear Academy

-The project is to renovate the existing facilities of the Black Bear Academy and an additional facility to increase the number of childcare slots to a minimum of 120, an increase of 41 slots.
+TThe project is to renovate the existing Black Bear Academy facilities and an additional facility to increase the number of childcare slots to a minimum of 120, an increase of 41 slots.
 U.S. Sens.
-Collins and King have secured $4 million in FY24 Congressionally Directed Spending toward the project at the request of UMS.
+Collins and King have secured $4 million in FY24 CDC toward the project at the request of UMS.
 The proposed renovation of five existing facilities will be to meet modern licensing, ADA, and health standards that have arisen since the pandemic.
 The facilities are located on the edge of campus to facilitate community access.
-They are designed to accommodate ~150 children, increasing capacity by ~100%.
-The university selected Harriman as the design firm and Penobscot General Contractors (PGC) as the construction manager.
+The university selected Harriman as the design firm and Penobscot General Contractors as the construction manager.
 Design is underway, and renovations are anticipated to start in early 2026.

 Residential Housing Analysis

-The University is in the final phase of conducting a comprehensive analysis of existing housing facilities at UMaine and UMaine Machias and creating a long-term plan for how the campuses can refresh, upgrade, add/eliminate, and modernize the University’s residential facilities to improve the student experience.
-The firm Scion is finalizing the University’s analysis.
+The university is in the final phase of conducting a comprehensive analysis of existing housing facilities at UMaine and UMaine Machias and creating a long-term plan for how the campuses can refresh, upgrade, add/eliminate, and modernize the university’s residential facilities to improve student experience and increase recruitment, retention, and success.
+The firm Scion is finalizing the analysis, which incorporates extensive stakeholder feedback, especially from students.

 Athletic Facilities